This post may contain affiliate links. Please read our disclosure policy.

 Just like John Wayne is the cowboy of cowboys, this John Wayne Casserole is the casserole of casseroles.
 Popular since the 1970s, this is my take on the classic.
-Of the dozens of versions out there, most of them share at least three common ingredients: tomatoes, peppers, and of course, cheese.
+Of the dozens of versions out there, most of them share at least three common ingredients: tomatoes, peppers, and, of course, cheese.

-Talk Low, Talk Slow…and Pass the Casserole So maybe the Duke said, “ and don’t say too much.”
+Talk Low, Talk Slow…and Pass the Casserole!
+So maybe the Duke said, “And don’t say too much.”
 But we talk (a lot) at our family dinner table.
-And this casserole is so good that people are, I love to say it, gonna want seconds!
+And this casserole is so good that people are, forgive my cheekiness, going to want seconds!

 Why is it called John Wayne Casserole?